emb-riscv/specs-markdown/hart-control-block.md

 The address of the interrupts dispatch table.
 The table is an array of addresses (xlen size elements) pointing to interrupt handlers (C/C++ functions).

 If not set (i.e. 0x0) and an interrupt occurs, an exception is triggered (TODO: what exception?).

+If the hart does not implement an interrupt controller, writing this register is ignored and reading always returns zero.
+This mechanism can also be used to determine at runtime if the hart implements an interrupt controller.